 Here’s what to do.
 Expand the report so that it shows the names and owners of the individual opportunities.
 Click Edit on the report, then check the Detail Rows option.

 For example, those deals that are in Prospecting:

-If our average sales cycle is three months, are we confident those deals on the sales pipeline chart will close this month?
-Should some of them be at a more advanced Stage?
+Ask yourself, should some of these opportunities be at a more advanced stage?
 Do the close dates need to be moved to a later month?
 Have the close dates on some of these opportunities already slipped from one month to another?